How can you improve your reach and engagement on LinkedIn? It all starts with your content.

 So use your keywords.
-You know, what things are people going to search for the add context to what it is that you do?
+You know, what things are people going to search for that add context to what it is that you do?
 And the last thing the thing that no one ever seems to do is the intriguing thing.
-It's the conversation starter because the business really comes from conversations.
+It's the conversation starter, because all the business really comes from conversations.
 So the more conversational looks you can put into your content, the more likely you are to actually close business.
 So my intriguing bit is not a douche canoe, right?

-So, so, so, so when I put that in but will either make people laugh.
+So, when I put that in but will either make people laugh.

 Marketing is like a magnet, right?
 You've got to attract, but you've also got to repel.
 So that helps.
 I'd rather not waste my time with conversations that are always going to end up being fruitless anyway.
-So so the headline is really important and also the first two lines of your about statement, because that's all that's shown before the C malling.
+So so the headline is really important and also the first two lines of your about statement, because that's all that's shown before the "See More" link.
 So that first two lines is really important if you want people to read the rest of the thing.

-And one more tip for you there is that I to to try and get another conversation hook in in my about statement and include a secret word.
-OK, so if people read my about statement and get to the secret word, they'll see if you've read this far.
-Please include this word and I'm not going to tell you what the word is in case you want to go.
+And one more tip for you there is that to try and get another conversation hook in in my about statement and include a secret word.
+OK, so if people read my about statement and get to the secret word, they'll see if you've read this far, please include this word and I'm not going to tell you what the word is in case you want to go.

-Please include this word because that shows that you've read my profile.
-I know that you're not a lawyer.
+John: Please include this word because that shows that you've read my profile.
+I know that you're not a bot.
 Right.
-And I found out she only five percent of people bother, which is pretty cool.
+And I found out only five percent of people bother, which is pretty low.
 Right.
 So most people don't even send a note at all.
 But even the ones who do don't really read in detail.
 But I was interested in those five percent because they're the ones who actually made a real effort and I want to make a real effort with them.

 So think about ways that you can make your content engaging and put those conversation hooks into something intriguing in a headline, something interesting in your about statement, because it's something for someone to start a conversation with and maybe someone's desperate to speak to you, but they just don't know enough about you.
 They don't have a way of starting a conversation.
 And if you gave them that invite to do it, they would be more likely to get in touch.
 And similarly, when you're trying to contact other people, look for any signals that can start a personal conversation and a business appropriate personal conversation.

 Right.
-It's really, really important that that's that's where all business leads from.
+It's really, really important that that's where all business leads from.
 Yeah.

 That's exactly what I want, because I want to impress people with my content so that they get in touch.

 So I definitely recommend people look into that if they haven't already considered it.
-But yeah, I think you alluded to walk impression it might convert.
+But yeah, I think you alluded to what impression it might convey.

 And I always say to everyone, this works for me, but please test it yourself, you know, for a month.
-Is it is it doing anything?
-It may be is if it's a marginal gain that's over time that compounds and it can really help you.
+Is it doing anything?
+If it's a marginal gain that's over time that compounds and it can really help you.

 So test things for yourself and follow first has worked fantastically well for me.
 So it's definitely worth a look.

-I mean, I can tell you I don't do that on my profile, but I can tell straightaway.
+John: I mean, I can tell you I don't do that on my profile, but I can tell straightaway.
 This is the generic template email.
 No thanks.
 And you can tell the personalized ones straight away.
 You can just, you know, it's just naturally easy to spot them.
-But if you're busy or you're not really looking very carefully at these messages, something like setting your name in all caps is is not really an offensive thing to do, but it will help you weed out the real timewasting bots, for example, the practical tips.
+But if you're busy or you're not really looking very carefully at these messages, something like setting your name in all caps is is not really an offensive thing to do, but it will help you weed out the real timewasting bots, for example.

-Well, real fast, let's touch on another social platform.
-That's, as I say, somewhat new and upcoming that we we talked about before.
-We we hit the record button, which is clubhouse.
+Wendy: Good practical tip.
+Well, real fast, let's touch on another social platform, that's, let's say. somewhat new and upcoming that we we talked about before we hit the record button, which is Clubhouse.

 You can just go in, enter a room, let's say, about LinkedIn or anything.
 And you just hear people talking and you can hop up on the stage and you can chat with them.